errata-ai/vale.sh/content/en/docs/topics/scoping/index.md

 ### markup

 {{< alert icon="👉" context="info">}}
-When writing rules that match against markup synxtax itself (such as `#` headings in Markdown), you should use the `raw` scope to bypass the default markup-processing steps.
+When writing rules that match against markup syntax itself (such as `#` headings in Markdown), you should use the `raw` scope to bypass the default markup-processing steps.
 {{< /alert >}}